Attorney: Ex-USA Gymnastics head didn't know of indictment

 Numerous other people have been criminally charged, fired or forced out of their jobs during the investigations into Nassar.

-USA Gymnastics said in a statement that it has "fully cooperated" with investigations from Congress and the Texas Rangers.
+USA Gymnastics said in a statement that it has "fully cooperated" with investigations from Congress and Texas.
 The organization said it would continue to do so "to help the survivors and our community heal from this tragedy."

 Angela Povilaitis, former Michigan assistant attorney general who led the case against Nassar in the state, posted on Twitter that Penny's arrest was "long-awaited & welcomed news" for victims.